priyanshuguptaiitg/sparkbank/README.md

 # Basic Banking System

 Basically, this is a dynamic website which was developed as a web development internship project (Task 1 : Basic Banking System) by **The Spark Foundation**.
+Website can be seen at https://guptapriyanshu.000webhostapp.com

-Steps to use this website :
+Steps to use this website locally :

 1. Download xampp (https://www.apachefriends.org/download.html).
 2. Unzip this folder in the path C:\xampp\htdocs